rightjs/rightjs-docs/docs/en/ui/sortable.md

-idParam   | 'id'       | the url id value name posParam  | 'position' | the url position value name parseId   | true       | if the id attribute should be converted into an integer before sending cssRule   | '\[rel^=sortable\]' | the auto-discoverable elements marker
+idParam   | 'id'       | the url id value name posParam  | 'position' | the url position value name parseId   | true       | if the id attribute should be converted into an integer before sending accept    | null       | reference or a list of references for interchangeable sortables minLength | 1          | minimal count of items that allowed to be left in a list cssRule   | '\*\[data-sortable\]' | the auto-initializable elements marker

 ## Events List, :events

-There is just one event name for this unit and it's called `'update'`.
-Callbacks for this event will receive the moved list item element and its new position index in the list.
+There is just one event name for this unit and it's called `'change'`.

     new Sortable('todos', {
-      onUpdate: function(element, position) {
+      onChange: function(event) {
+        event.list;
+        event.item;
+        event.index;
         // ....
       }
     });